vecu8/crypt/README.md

 # Crypt Tool Documentation

-Version 001 - This is made as a cli app so scrpits can be used for batch processing- and to be used in Quantum Computer safe mode- i.e encrypt with aes or chacha20 then encrypt again with this app.
+Notes:: Version 001 - This is made as a cli app so scrpits can be used for batch processing- and to be used in Quantum Computer safe mode- i.e encrypt with aes or chacha20 then encrypt again with this app.
 Version 001 here is decent- but will see lots of updates in near future.
+No chunk based processing or memory mapping is done- this version assumes you have enough free ram to load the entire key and the entire file into memory.

 The `crypt` tool is a versatile command-line application that provides various cryptographic functionalities, including key generation, XOR encryption/decryption, byte scrambling, secure file erasure, and file analysis.
 It incorporates memory safety features to securely handle sensitive data.